jiazhen-code/PhD/README.md

   <img src="figs/phd_score.png" width="30%" alt="results1">
 </div>

-For the evaluation results, please refer to the `experiment` session of the paper, as well as the supplementary materials.
+For the evaluation results, please refer to the `experiment` sector of the paper, as well as the supplementary materials.

 ## Citation